mohammadbutt/42_C_Library_Libft/README.md

 <img src="https://github.com/mohammadbutt/42_C_Library_Libft/blob/master/snapshots/libft_unit_test_1.png">
 <img src="https://github.com/mohammadbutt/42_C_Library_Libft/blob/master/snapshots/libft_unit_test_2.png">

-To assess how the functions performed, these functions were tested using the following repo: https://github.com/alelievr/libft-unit-test
+To assess how the functions performed, these functions were tested using the [libft-unit-test](https://github.com/alelievr/libft-unit-test), created by a 42 student.

-The project also passed the [Moulibft](https://moulibft.com/), created by one of the 42 Students.
+The project also passed the [Moulibft](https://moulibft.com/), also created by a 42 Student.